Packing (phallus): Packers

 The object used for packing, sometimes called a "packer", may take the form of only a penis shape or may also incorporate a false scrotum and testicles.
 Packers may be used to make male clothing hang and move correctly.
 If a packer is not used, the shape of the clothing is sometimes visibly "empty".

 Soft packing

 The phrase "soft packing" refers to packing with a device that cannot be used for sexual penetration.
 Homemade packers may be very low-tech and consist of rolled-up socks or condoms filled with liquids or gel.
 The materials used in the manufacturing process include gelatin, latex, and silicone.
-There are many commercially available packer, which more realistically emulate the size, shape, colour and texture of the male genital.
+There are many commercially available packers, which more realistically emulate the size, shape, colour and texture of the male genitals.
 All soft packers are made of soft, flexible material and simulate a flaccid penis.
 The term packer most frequently describes the soft models not used for sexual activity.
 A few packers can be used as stand-to-pee devices (STP).
 These incorporate a receptacle that is inserted under and against the wearer's urethra.
 The packer has a tube from the receptacle to the tip, which allows the wearer to urinate through the prosthetic.